How to write a value proposition

 With so many companies vying for customers' attention, how do you make sure people understand the unique value your business offers?
 That's where a strong value proposition comes in.

 For small businesses, a well-crafted value proposition is especially important.
-It helps you set yourself apart from competitors, gives potential customers clarity about what you offer and can give you a competitive edge in a crowded marketplace.
+It helps you set yourself apart from competitors, gives future customers clarity about what you offer and can give you a competitive edge in a crowded marketplace.

 Whether you're a local café, a tradesperson or an online shop, a value proposition helps you clearly articulate what makes your business special.

 In this blog, we'll guide you through the process of creating an effective value proposition.
-Even if you're new to marketing, this step-by-step approach will help you craft a message that attracts and retains the right customers for your business.
+Even if you're new to marketing, this step-by-step approach will help you craft a core message that attracts and retains the right customers for your business.

 What is a value proposition?